 3 Books for Working with Reality

 The last part of the book mini-series, here are three exceptional books about our—reality.
 Now I’ve paused studying philosophy (which I did from 2015–2018), and I’ve assumed a respectful distance again to the field, but I still believe understanding what our reality is is a precondition to live an effective and fulfilled life in it.
 The books that follow gave me a few ideas and tools for that.
-I can recommend reading them to you, too.
+I can highly recommend reading them.

 The Complete Conversations with God by Neale Donald Walsch